 Inflammatory back pain is the back pain which occurs due to inflammation of spinal joints and affects 1-2 in every thousand people.
-Mechanical back pain is most common cause of back pain.
+Mechanical back pain is the most common cause of back pain.
 This is different from the back pain from the mechanical causes.

 Commonly affected joints are the sacroiliac joints but other parts of the spine are affected as well.
 Large peripheral joints can as well be affected.

-Inflammatory back pain is most commonly associated with ankylosing spondylitis and spondyloarthropathies like psoriasis, inflammatory bowel disease, Reiter syndrome and undifferentiated spondyloarthropathies.
+Inflammatory back pain is most commonly associated with ankylosing spondylitis and spondyloarthropathies like psoriasis, inflammatory bowel disease, Reiter syndrome, and undifferentiated spondyloarthropathies.

 Features of Inflammatory Back Pain